Tips & Advice

 What to Do When Your Appliances Lose Power: A Connecticut Storm Season Survival Guide

-If you've lived in Connecticut for any length of time, you know the drill: dark clouds roll in, the wind picks up, and before long, you're watching the lights flicker.
-Whether it's a summer thunderstorm tearing through Fairfield County or a nor'easter blanketing Hartford with snow and downed power lines, outages are simply part of life here.
-Eversource and United Illuminating crews work hard to restore service, but what many homeowners don't realize is that the real danger to your appliances often comes after the power returns.
+Connecticut storms knock out power without warning—and the surge when electricity returns is often what triggers an appliance repair call.
+If you've lived here for any length of time, you know the drill: dark clouds roll in, the wind picks up, and before long you're watching the lights flicker.
+Whether it's a summer thunderstorm tearing through Fairfield County or a nor'easter blanketing Hartford with downed power lines, outages are simply part of life here.
+Eversource and United Illuminating crews work hard to restore service, but what many homeowners don't realize is that the real danger to your appliances often comes after the power returns—and that's exactly when appliance repair calls spike across Connecticut.

-This guide will walk you through how to protect your valuable appliances before, during, and after a power outage—because the last thing you need after weathering a Connecticut storm is a dead refrigerator or a fried washing machine.
+This guide walks you through how to protect your valuable appliances before, during, and after a power outage—because the last thing you need after weathering a Connecticut storm is a dead refrigerator or a fried washing machine.

 The Hidden Danger: Power Surges When Electricity Returns

-Here's something most Connecticut homeowners don't think about: when the power snaps back on after an outage, it doesn't always return smoothly.
+Here's what most Connecticut homeowners don't realize: when the power snaps back on after an outage, it doesn't always return smoothly.
 The initial surge of electricity flowing back through the grid can send voltage spikes racing through your home's wiring.
-These spikes might last only milliseconds, but that's enough time to fry sensitive components and trigger the need for appliance repair.
+These spikes might last only milliseconds, but that's enough time to fry sensitive components and trigger an unexpected appliance repair situation.

 Before the Storm: Quick Prep Steps for Every Major Appliance